KubaO/resilient-ll-parsing-py/README.md

 ```

 1) When parsing a function, we assert that the current token is `fn`.
-   There's some duplication with the [`if p.at(FnKeyword)` ,]{.display} check at the call-site, but this duplication actually helps readability.
+   There's some duplication with the `if p.at(FnKeyword)`, check at the call-site, but this duplication actually helps readability.

 2) Again, we surround the body of the function with `open`/`close` pair.